-The Committee recommends an additional \$3,519,472,000 in title VIII and \$2,400,000,000 in title IX of this act to be transferred to the operation and maintenance accounts and be divided proportionately among the services and the National Guard and reserve components.
+The agreement recommends an additional \$300,500,000 in title VIII of this Act to be transferred to the operation and maintenance accounts and be divided proportionately among the Services and the National Guard and reserve components.
 This funding shall be used only to improve military readiness, including increased training, depot maintenance, and base operations support.
 None of the funding provided may be used for recruiting, marketing, or advertising programs.
 The funding provided is a congressional special interest item.
 The Secretary of Defense and the Service Secretaries are directed to submit a detailed spending plan by sub-activity group to the House and Senate Appropriations Committees not less than 30 days prior to the obligation of these funds.

 These transfers may be implemented 30 days after congressional notification unless an objection is received from either the House or Senate Appropriations Committees.